 A few years after my speech the concept of ‘doing development differently’ became the latest buzzword.
 This was, of course, promoted by the same organisations at the centre of the industry.
 It was, in my view, another example of an industry reinventing itself to protect itself.

 The development industry stands in between opportunities for direct collaboration and support.
 It seeks to mediate all the relationships that could develop between peers in developed and developing countries –and even between developing countries.

 This is of course not true.
 Anyone can see this.
-But it is also patronising and arrogant.
+But it is also patronising and arrogant and neo-colonial.
 (The BBC’s The Toughest Place to Be a …. provides excellent example of what can happen when people rely on empathy instead of pity.)